Ryan FR Fireball: Operators

-Survivors
+Surviving aircraft

 Only a single example, FR-1 BuNo 39657, still survives.
 Deployed first to the NASA Ames Research Center, the aircraft served as an instructional airframe at a technical school before being acquired by the Planes of Fame Air Museum at Chino, California from a technical school located in San Luis Obispo, California in the 1960s.
 After restoration to static display condition, 39657 was rolled out at Chino on 13 June 2009.